dbaimakov/microtwitter-platform/SECURITY.md

 ## Reporting

-This repository is presented as an academic and portfolio project.
 If you discover a security issue in the sample code or deployment assets, please contact the maintainer directly or open a private security advisory if the repository has that feature enabled.

 ## Scope